 Dutch people like to drink milk, a lot.
 Luckily, milk is a healthy choice if you are attempting to lose weight.
 Not only is milk low in calories, but also an excellent source of calcium, vitamin D and protein, which have all been linked to weight loss.
 In fact, recent research have shown that frequent consumption of low-fat milk helps reduce body fat in both men and women.
-Flavoured milk such as chocolate and coconut are favourites of the Dutch and available fat-free (0 percent vet).
+Flavored milk such as chocolate and coconut are favorites of the Dutch and available fat-free (0% vet).

 Although the Dutch might have you believe that they eat only deep fried snacks, this is normally only a weekend indulgence.
-To stay in control of their weight, the Dutch prefer low-fat nibbles: ontbijtkoek, Dutch ‘’breakfast cake” is a popular choice.
+To stay in control of their weight, the Dutch prefer low-fat nibbles: ontbijtkoek, Dutch breakfast cake is a popular choice.
 This scrumptious cake can be bought as a sliced snack and with less than 1g of fat per serving, is virtually fat-free.
-Another popular bite is the eirkoeken (egg cake).
+Another popular bite is the eierkoeken (egg cake).
 These spongy delights are low in fat and high in protein-ideal for filling you up.

-Unlike other Europeans who traditionally eat their evening meal after 8pm, the Dutch prefer to eat earlier at about 7pm.
+Unlike other Europeans who traditionally eat their evening meal after 20:00, the Dutch prefer to eat earlier at about 19:00.
 Although eating late is unlikely to result in weight gain, it may, however, contribute to more rapid fluctuations in blood sugars, ultimately leaving you more susceptible to overeating.
-So, eating earlier may minimise cravings and help you to make more sensible food choices.
+So, eating earlier may minimize cravings and help you to make more sensible food choices.